-In February, the typical price for a single family house in Palm Beach County was $450,000, up 24 percent from February 2020.
+In February, the typical price for a single-family house in Palm Beach County was $450,000, up 24 percent from February 2020.
 The median price of condominiums and townhouses was $236,000, up 24.9 percent over the previous year.

-The demand for homes will continue to rise as long as the population growth.
+The demand for homes will continue to rise as long as the population grows.
 The United States Census Bureau estimates that by 2040, the population of the U.S. will grow by 100 million people and we won’t be able to house everyone.

 Today’s competitive market is fueled in part by low home availability and borrowing rates, according to him.
 “Interest rates are still at record lows, and depending on the property, you may buy and get approved for less than 3% in some cases.

 The powerful new wave of domestic buyers is a direct result of the pandemic catapulting the remote working trend, tax reform creating tax refugees, Florida’s lack of a state income tax, the influx of technology and finance companies, and “the awesome quality of life here and the enhanced buying power because of low-interest rates.”

 The Miami housing market is experiencing an increase in high-end home sales because of the increased demand for luxury properties.